Nicola West: Incest

-In 2008 Nicola was involved in a controversial storyline where it was revealed she had been pursuing a romance with her adoptive nephew Riley Parker (Sweeney Young).
-Media reported the story after Australian conservative groups voiced their disapproval of the storyline.
-The media dramatised the plot in the wake of a real life case in which an Austrian man Josef Fritzl raped his daughter, the storyline was likened to the real life case.
-The Australian Family Association accused the soap opera of using plots mirroring real life events to attract viewers, branding them 'opportunistic'.
+The controversial storyline was soon picked up by the media, after Australian conservative groups voiced their disapproval of it.
+The media likened the plot to the real life case of Austrian man Josef Fritzl, who raped his daughter.
+The Australian Family Association accused Neighbours of using plots mirroring real life events to attract viewers, branding them "opportunistic".
 The president of its Queensland branch commented on the storyline adding: "Is Neighbours redefining itself as some kind of sick mockumentary?
 Incest is a very sensitive subject that I wouldn't expect a prime-time program aimed at children to be tackling.
 They are dealing with young minds who can't fully understand or analyse the issues."
 Susan Bower defended the storyline stating: "It is controversial, but all our stories are handled carefully."
-The storyline aired regardless of the criticism, in which Heather Pryor (Georgina Andrews) and Bridget Napier (Eloise Mignon) discover their affair.